yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 Install API Gateway 7.7 on each node in the multi-node topology where your old API Gateway domain is running.

-1. Select the **Custom** option in the installer and select to install the following components:
+1. Select the **Custom** option in the installer as follows:
     * Admin Node Manager – Select this on NodeA, NodeB and NodeC for the sample topology.
     * API Gateway Server – Select this on NodeA, NodeB and NodeC for the sample topology.
 If you are installing on a node that does not run any API Gateways (running an Admin Node Manager only), do not select this.
     * Policy Studio – Select this on the nodes on which you will run Policy Studio.
     * API Manager – Select this on NodeC for the sample topology.
 Select it on other nodes if required.

-     Do not select the following components:
-   * QuickStart tutorial - The QuickStart tutorial creates and starts processes in the new installation. `sysupgrade` requires that no processes are running in the new installation.
+    * QuickStart tutorial - Do not select this component.
+The QuickStart tutorial creates and starts processes in the new installation. `sysupgrade` requires that no processes are running in the new installation.
-   * Cassandra - The external Cassandra configuration is retained when upgrading from 7.5.x or 7.6.x.
+    * Cassandra - Do not select this component.
+The external Cassandra configuration is retained when upgrading from 7.5.x or 7.6.x.
 2. When prompted for an installation directory, enter a new directory (for example, `/opt/Axway-7.7`).
 A warning message displays if you try to install 7.7 in the same directory as the old installation.
 3. When prompted to set an administrator user name and password, enter the same Admin Node Manager credentials that you use for the old API Gateway installation.